iLib-js/ilib-mono/packages/ilib-po/README.md

 fs.writeFileSync('path/to/output/file.po', data, 'utf-8');
 ```

-Make sure to use UTF-8 encoding when reading and writing PO files as they may contain Unicode characters
+Make sure to use UTF-8 encoding when reading and writing PO files as they can contain Unicode characters
 in the translated files.

 ## License